Cite Lost Plays Database

 </ref>).</p>

-If we are talking about the article in Lost Plays Database:
+If we are discussing an article in Lost Plays Database:

 <p>See also the <title level="m">Lost Plays Database</title> entry <title level="a">